Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Setup

-\paragraph{Control Probe.} Importantly, training syntactic probes alone is insufficient to draw conclusions about their ability to predict syntactic evaluation performance because the \emph{quality} of model hidden states is a confounding variable affecting both probe and syntactic evaluation performance.
-To isolate this confounder, we propose a simple control probing task where performance depends only on hidden state quality and not on latent syntactic structure.
-Concretely, for each sentence, we form all word pairs where the treebank-specific part-of-speech (XPOS) of the two words is the same and train a probe to recover the $L_2$ distance between the two words' \glove{} vectors \cite{pennington-etal-2014-glove}.
+\paragraph{Control Probe.} Importantly, the performance of syntax probes and downstream syntactic performance may partly reflect non-syntactic factors such as the quality of lexical semantic representations in a model.
+The overall quality of model hidden states is thus a confounding variable affecting both probe and syntactic evaluation performance.
+To isolate this confounder, we propose a simple control probing task where performance depends only on hidden state quality and not latent syntactic structure.
+Concretely, for each sentence, we form all word pairs where the treebank-specific part-of-speech (XPOS) of the two words is the same and train a probe \control{} to recover the $L_2$ distance between the two words' \glove{} vectors \cite{pennington-etal-2014-glove}. \control{} is a linear transformation $\control(h) = B^\text{control}h$ with parameters $\phi = \{B^\text{control} \in \mathbb{R}^{\dprobe{} \times \dmodel{}} \}$.
 Let $v_i$ denote the \glove{} vector of $w_i$.
 The training objective for the control probe is

 We use Huber loss for outlier robustness.
 The evaluation metric for the probe is the Spearman correlation $\rho_s$ between predicted and actual \glove{} distances.